Home

 Software

-Resources for Learning Italian Here are some links to a few excellent sites that have loads of resources for learning Italian.
-Also, don't forget to look for more helpful resources and links on the General Language Resources page.
+Resources for learning Italian.
+Here are some links to a few excellent sites that have loads of resources for learning Italian.
+Also, don't forget to look for more helpful resources and links on the general language resources page.

 "They spell it Vinci and pronounce it 'Vinchy': foreigners always spell better than they pronounce"